Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 The word "measles" can feel abstract — a rash, a fever, something from another era.
 It is not.
 For an unvaccinated child, measles is a violent systemic assault that can cause permanent harm or death.

 Measles follows a predictable and devastating trajectory.
-The virus enters the respiratory tract and begins replicating silently for 10 to 14 days.
-Then come the hallmark early symptoms: high fever, intense cough, runny nose, red watery eyes (conjunctivitis).
-Before the characteristic rash even appears, a distinctive sign emerges inside the mouth — tiny white spots surrounded by red, known as Koplik spots.
-The rash then spreads from the face downward across the entire body over three to five days.
+The virus enters the respiratory tract and replicates silently for 10 to 14 days.
+Then come the hallmark early symptoms: high fever, intense cough, runny nose, red watery eyes.
+Before the characteristic rash even appears, tiny white spots called Koplik spots emerge inside the mouth.
+The rash then spreads from the face downward across the entire body.

 But the rash is often the least dangerous part.
-Measles kills through its complications.
 One in five unvaccinated children who contract measles will require hospitalisation.
 One in twenty will develop pneumonia, the leading cause of measles-related death.
 Between one and three children in every 1,000 will die.
-And one in 1,000 will develop acute encephalitis — swelling of the brain — that can result in permanent deafness, intellectual disability, or death.
+And one in 1,000 will develop acute encephalitis — brain swelling — resulting in permanent deafness, intellectual disability, or death.

-Perhaps the most scientifically alarming complication of measles is a phenomenon researchers call "immune amnesia."
-The virus actively destroys the immune system's memory cells — white blood cells that retain the ability to fight off infections the body has previously encountered.
-A child who recovers from measles may lose two to three years of accumulated immune protection, becoming newly vulnerable to other diseases they had already fought off.
-This immune suppression lasts for months to years after the measles infection itself has cleared.
-Vaccination against measles prevents immune amnesia entirely.
+Perhaps the most alarming complication is what researchers call "immune amnesia."
+The measles virus destroys the immune system's memory cells, erasing years of accumulated protection against other diseases.
+A child who recovers from measles may lose two to three years of immune protection — remaining newly vulnerable for months to years afterward.
+Vaccination prevents immune amnesia entirely.

 🦠